NielsLiisberg/Python-FastAPI-demo/readme.md

 # IBM i microservice demo using Python, FastAPI and Db2 with ODBC

-Microservices are getting more and more popular, and of cause you can develop microservices on the IBM i with python.
+Microservices are getting more and more popular, and of cause you can develop microservices on the IBM i with Python .

 You have several options when it comes to which Python  framework to use.
 I have used `Flask` - and you can find a demo on my git using that.
 However, `FastAPI` is getting more attention these days for a number of reasons: it is simple to use, it is powerful